-As you unfolding yourself from the back seat of an auto-rickshaw, outside of the fort’s whitewashed walls, you’ll spot a 50 metre tall flagpole; India’s tallest.
+As you unfold yourself from the back seat of an auto-rickshaw, outside of the fort’s whitewashed walls, you’ll spot a 50-metre tall flagpole; India’s tallest.
 Anyone keen on history will spot a host of familiar names.
 Admiralty House is also known as Clive House, after Robert Clive, who won renown in the 18th-century Carnatic Wars.
 Clive married Margaret Maskelyne and lived in the building.
 He was taken prisoner by the French, when they seized the fort in 1746, but escaped and went on to make his name as a man of action.

 The Fort Museum opened in 1948.
 From 1861 until Independence the building was an Officers’ Mess.
-Even today the spirit of the Raj is evident with an impressive collection of life size oil paintings – portraits of former governors and royal figures – historic costumes, medals, and documents.
+Even today the spirit of the Raj is evident with an impressive collection of life-size oil paintings – portraits of former governors and royal figures – historic costumes, medals, and documents.
 The museum’s long room once housed a public exchange where merchants and brokers met to broker deals and, until 1841, the roof was used as Madras’s first oil-fueled lighthouse.

 St Mary’s Church and Elihu Yale

-St Mary’s Church, also within the fort, is the oldest British built church outside of Europe.
+St Mary’s Church, also within the fort, is the oldest British-built church outside of Europe.
 It was consecrated on 28 October 1680, though the spire, which resembles an obelisk, was added only in 1795.
-The first man to be married in the cool shade of St Mary’s was Elihu Yale, who wed Catherine Hynmers 11 November 1680.
+The first man to be married in the cool shade of St Mary’s was Elihu Yale, who wed Catherine Hynmers on 11 November 1680.
 He became a Governor of the Madras Presidency and made a fortune through trade.
 The Ivy League university was named after him in gratitude for the fact he supplied goods which funded an expansion of the Collegiate School of Connecticut.

 Mint Street and the Ekambareswarar Temple

 Mint Street, so named because money was minted here from 1841, is the home to the impressive Ekambareswarar Temple, which dates to the 1680s, plus the Digambar and Swetambar Jain Temples.
-The Jain faith is still practiced by the descendents of settlers from Saurashtra and Rajasthan in India’s north.
+The Jain faith is still practised by the descendants of settlers from Saurashtra and Rajasthan in India’s north.
 If you enjoy religious sites take a look at St Mary’s Co-Cathedral, built in 1775 for Roman Catholic worshippers, and the Armenian Church, whose door may be closed but a couple of knocks and it will soon be answered.
-You can see the last resting place of the Reverend Haruthium Shmavonian, the founder the world’s first Armenian journal, Azdarar.
+You can see the last resting place of the Reverend Haruthium Shmavonian, the founder of the world’s first Armenian journal, Azdarar.

 Fort St George and Georgetown in Chennai, India, have long histories but continue to thrive as living districts.